 Federal Conference voted for this procedure at Brighton in Autumn 2018 and it has since been accepted by each of the state parties in England, Scotland and Wales.
 More than 400 people responded to call for volunteers.
 It is now time to implement it and we will be ready to hit the ground running from 1 July 2019.

-When a case is first raised Fred will randomly assign it to one of at least forty trained and impartial Adjudicators, who will assign any case which is more than frivolous to one of either the formal or informal routes.
+When a case is first raised Neil will randomly assign it to one of at least 90 trained and impartial Adjudicators, who will assign any case which is more than frivolous to one of either the formal or informal routes.
 At the same time the SAT will decide whether the member complained about should be suspended from membership whilst the complaint is resolved.

 The informal route – which is similar to mediation – should take around 2 months to complete.
 It is led by a trained and impartial Independent Person who aims to resolve disputes by talking things through with both parties, and potentially arranging a meeting between both parties to try and resolve the dispute.
 Often this kind of approach is resolved with an apology although sometimes some form of training may be mandated.